Speaker | Time | Text |

 Hi, Linda. | ||

-And Merry Christmas to you and to Bob Bigelow, the Bigelow Foundation, and Chad Deacon in Canada. | ||
+And Merry Christmas to you and to Bob Bigelow, the Bigelow Foundation and Chad Deacon in Canada. | ||

-He is a true colleague and he and I and others spent two very complex and full weeks in England this past summer investigating the crop circles and I reported from there with him and on several Of the stories that were happening there, and it was only a week or two that I was in Michigan with Dr. Lovingood, who has been examining some of those exact same stems, seeds, and various other parts of the wheat and rye plants in England that we brought back, and has found that there have been some kind of fundamental changes of the chemical and the physical level of those plants that, quoting Dr. Lovingood, cannot be hoped. | ||
+And it was only a week or two that I was in Michigan with Dr. Leavengood, who has been examining some of those exact same stems, seeds, and various other parts of the wheat and rye plants in England that we brought back and has found that there have been some kind of fundamental changes at the chemical and the physical level of those plants that, quoting Dr. Levingood, cannot be hoped. | ||

-And I think tonight, What will be valuable is that Chad brings perspective on that phenomenon from Canada to England, is up to speed on what has happened in the United States, and so he has an international perspective. | ||
+And I think tonight, what will be valuable is that Chad brings perspective on that phenomenon from Canada to England. | ||

-And I thought also that while that phenomenon has been happening, it has happened in parallel with animal mutilations in England, the United States, and other countries, all happening at the same time that crop formations happen in the summer, and It seems now, year-round, month after month, whether it is Bud Hopkins, David Jacobs, Leo Sprinkle, or any of the investigators using hypnosis, or a researcher like myself, who is not using hypnosis, but is very interested in the patterns of abductions around the world, all of these phenomena, | ||
+And it seems now, year-round, month after month, whether it is Bud Hopkins, David Jacobs, Leo Sprinkle, or any of the investigators using hypnosis, or a researcher like myself who is not using hypnosis but is very interested in the patterns of abductions around the world, | ||

-It seemed to be having to do with another reality that is outside of the one that we accept every day that we get up and we go to work and we come home. | ||
+all of these phenomena that seem to be having to do with another reality that is outside of the one that we accept every day that we get up and we go to work and we come home, something else is happening around us day and night, affecting thousands of people globally. | ||

-Just a month ago, researchers in Canada, psychologists at Carleton University in Ottawa, Canada, had spent months doing research with what were considered to be people who, they said, reported at least anomalous phenomena, and some described as UFOs or unusual sightings in the sky. | ||
+Just a month ago, researchers in Canada, psychologists at Carleton University in Ottawa, Canada, had spent months doing research with what were considered to be people who, they said, reported at least anomalous phenomena and some described as UFOs or unusual sightings in the sky. | ||

-And in the November 1993 Journal of Abnormal Psychology, which is a very respected journal, these investigators in Canada, led by Dr. Nicholas C. Spanos, a professor of psychology at Carleton University in Ottawa, They reported in that journal a summary of their findings over several months concerning people who had reported some kind of an anomalous phenomenon, including what we would describe as unidentified flying objects in the sky. | ||
+And in the November 1993 Journal of Abnormal Psychology, which is a very respected journal, these investigators in Canada, led by Dr. Nicholas P. Spanos, a professor of psychology at Carleton University in Ottawa, they reported in that journal a summary of their findings over several months concerning people who had reported some kind of an anomalous phenomenon, | ||

-The researchers found the eyewitnesses to be as intelligent and mentally healthy as other South people and not more prone to fantasies. | ||
+The researchers found the eyewitnesses to be as intelligent and mentally healthy as other bowed people and not more prone to fantasy. | ||

-10 said that they had seen a craft close up. | ||
+Of 49 adults who had seen unidentified flying objects, 10 said that they had seen a craft close up. | ||

 This is consciously having nothing to do with hypnosis. | ||